The Blue Yonder: Plot

-Jonathan wakes up the early the next day and goes through a window in Max's house to activate the time machine using a skeleton key he found hanging nearby.
+Jonathan wakes up early the next day and goes through a window in Max's house to activate the time machine using a skeleton key he found hanging nearby.
 When a countdown timer hits zero, the machine activates with various gears and sounds and spins rapidly taking him to May 14, 1927.
 When he emerges, he walks into downtown while 1927-era people stare at him with his anachronistic 1985 clothing.
 Jonathan buys a few candy bars and a newspaper with a dollar bill from the future, but leaves before the vendor notices.
 The vendor flags the local police captain claiming he was passed a counterfeit bill.

 With vague directions of where his grandfather might be, Jonathan travels a few miles out of town and sleeps in a barn.
 He awakens to the crashing sound of a gyroplane that his grandfather Max was testing and subsequently crashed into the barn.
 Jonathan discovers his grandfather is an eccentric inventor, but a kind man who takes in Jonathan believing he's a runaway.

 Meanwhile, a bootlegger named Finch and a corrupt police captain find the time machine in Finch's house (which would become Henry's house in the future).
 They make the connection to a strange boy who arrived in downtown with a futuristic counterfeit bill.
 Finch wants to find the boy to get the key to the time machine to exploit it for gambling and financial gain.

 Jonathan connects with his grandfather over breakfast and meets his grandmother who is currently pregnant with a child that will become his father.
 Max shows Jonathan several of his inventions, including blueprints for the Time Traveler machine.
 He also shows Jonathan his biplane, which he calls The Blue Yonder, that he intends to fly across the Atlantic.
 Max takes Jonathan on a flight in which he performs several barrel rolls and flies inverted.
 He also allows Jonathan to take the stick and fly.

 Later that evening, Jonathan tries to convince Max not to go on his transatlantic flight.
 When he fails, he tells Max that he is his grandson from the future.
 When Max doesn't believe him, he attempts to take Max to show him the time machine, but they discover it's missing because Finch moved it to a different room.
 Max is skeptical of Jonathan's story, so in a last ditch effort, Jonathan tells Max the story about how an American Legion plane will crash the following morning in a nearby pond and will kill both pilots.
-When this even occurs as he described, Max realizes the probably of guessing such an outcome is far too remote and now believes he's from the future.
+When this even occurs as he described, Max realizes the probability of guessing such an outcome is far too remote and now believes he's from the future.
 While viewing the crash scene, Jonathan is spotted by Finch and the police officer, and they arrest him, but not before Jonathan secretly puts the key for the time machine into Max's pocket.